Aryanoo1/FileChat/README.md

 ### Step 6: Run the Application
 1. Open your browser and navigate to the frontend (default: `http://localhost:5173`).
-2. Upload a PDF, and start interacting with the content through the chat interface.
+2. Upload a PDF or DOCX file, and start interacting with the content through the chat interface.

 ## Contributing
 Feel free to submit issues or pull requests to improve the project.